 The foundation of the agriculture industry here in Kelowna began on lush orchards offering top quality tree fruits for the community.
 Cideries have found a way to promote the natural attributes of the Okanagan apple by transforming them into a delicious drink.

 Apples, as well as other tree fruits, have made a smashing introduction to the local beverage scene.
-The demand for this fruity libation calls for a celebration and the Okanagan Craft Cider Festival (held during BC Cider Week April 29 - May 7) heralds its arrival!
-Hosted by BC Tree Fruit Cider Company on Saturday, May 6th (between 12 and 4 pm).
+The demand for this fruity libation calls for a celebration and the Okanagan Craft Cider Festival (held during BC Cider Week April 28 - May 6, 2018) heralds its arrival!
+Hosted by Ward Cider at The View Winery on Saturday, April 28th (between 1 and 5 pm).
 Mark this day on your calendar for a day full of fun tastings and general cidery deliciousness.
 Get your tickets here.

 While cider fest is only one week out the year.
 You can always check out the local cideries and plan your own cider tour!
 Long live the apple!